-Loyola University Medical Center has a fully accredited and highly competitive three-year combined Pulmonary and Critical Care Fellowship Program with a total complement of 12 clinical fellows.
+Loyola University Medical Center has a fully accredited and highly competitive three-year combined Pulmonary and Critical Care Fellowship Program with a total complement of 13 clinical fellows.
 It offers a comprehensive program of quality patient care, research and education.
 Our program’s strength lies in the large and varied patient base, the variety of clinical experiences offered and a faculty dedicated to teaching.
 Our fellows are trained to be skilled clinician educators through intense clinical exposure and opportunities to teach residents and medical students.

 Our fellows rotate through three institutions during the course of their fellowship:

-- Loyola Medicine provides a broad range of patient experience with approximately 1,000 acute care beds of which 150 are adult intensive care beds.
+- Loyola University Medical Center provides a broad range of patient experience with approximately 1,000 acute care beds of which 150 are adult intensive care beds.
 The University hospital is rated as having the highest patient acuity level in Illinois.
 The lung transplantation program is one of only seven programs to have performed over 500 transplants.
 We have an active Sleep Center and perform over 1,300 sleep studies.
-We have a growing Interventional Bronchoscopy program that performs stenting, laser endobronchial ultrasound and brachytherapy.
+We have a busy Interventional Bronchoscopy program that performs stenting, laser, endobronchial ultrasound and brachytherapy.

 Goals and Program Content